 During 2021, TJAC and certain MYM subsidiaries entered into a revolving credit facility (the "Facility") with a private Canadian creditor.
 The Facility is guaranteed by Trichome Financial Corp.
 Advances from the Facility is used for working capital needs.
-The Facility has a total commitment of up to \$10,000 and has a one-year term, renewable upon mutual agreement by the parties on May 14, 2022 for up to two additional periods of 180 days.
+The Facility had a total commitment of up to \$10,000 and has a one-year term, renewable upon mutual agreement by the parties for up to two additional periods of 180 days.
+During April 2022, the Company completed an amendment to increase the availability under the existing revolving credit facility to \$15,000 and the term of the Revolving Credit Facility was extended to May 2023.
 The borrowing base available for draw at any time throughout the Facility is a function of the trade receivable and inventory balances at the time of drawdown.
 The Facility bears interest at the higher of 9.75% and the Toronto Dominion Bank Prime Rate plus 7.30% per annum.
-The balance as of March 31, 2022 was \$9,980.
-See Note 11 for details of the amendment and extension of the Facility in April 2022.
+As of June 30, 2022, the Company withdrew from the facility \$12,107.

-In January 2022, Focus entered into a revolving credit facility with Bank Mizrahi (the "Mizrahi Facility").
-The Mizrahi Facility is guaranteed by Focus assets.
+In January 2022, Focus entered into a revolving credit facility with an Israeli bank, Bank Mizrahi (the "Mizrahi Facility").
+The Mizrahi

+Facility is guaranteed by Focus assets.
 Advances from the Mizrahi Facility will be used for working capital needs.
 The Mizrahi Facility has a total commitment of up to NIS 15,000 thousand (approximately \$6,000) and has a one-year term for on-going needs and 6 months term for imports and purchases needs.
 The Mizrahi Facility is renewable upon mutual agreement by the parties.
 The borrowing base available for draw at any time throughout the Mizrahi Facility and is subject to several covenants to be measured on a quarterly basis (the "Mizrahi Facility Covenants").
-The Mizrahi Facility bears interest at the Israeli Prime interest rate plus 1.5% (approximately 3.5%) per annum.
-As of March 31, 2022, the Company met the Mizrahi Facility Covenants and the balance was \$5,545.
+The Mizrahi Facility bears interest at the Israeli Prime interest rate plus 1.5% (approximately 4.25%) per annum As of June 30, 2022, the Company met the Mizrahi Facility Covenants and withdrew \$5,525.